QuentinElsaesser/JA/v4/README.md

 in root project :

-run main with plurality : `python3 -m v4.main.main_plurality`
+run main with plurality : `python3 -m v4.main.main_formule sum`

-## axiomes

-Files that allow to test the axioms/properties on the methods and return the counter example when there is one.

 ## examples

-Graphs written in a specific format to test the methods.
+Graphs/profiles written in a specific format to test the methods.

 ## generation

-Generation of the random graphs to test our methods and the methods from the literature.
+Generation of the random graphs/(profiles and agendas) to test our methods and the methods from the literature.

 ## graph

-Class to create a graph and run our algorithm on this graph.
+Class to create a graph and run our algorithm on this graph to evaluate the reliability.

 ## main

 Main programm.

-## notebook

-Notebook.

 ## other_methods